2201gh-capstone-banana/2201gh-capstone/README.md

 Be My Voice is an instructional web app designed to teach its users the basics of American Sign Language, or ASL.
 It includes a Lesson Center for those who want to learn ASL, and a Game Center for those interested in practicing their newly acquired ASL skills in a fun and interactive setting.

 ## Who is it for?
-The web app is for those who want to learn ASL and are interested in practicing their newly acquired ASL skills in a fun and interactive setting
+The web app is for those who want to learn ASL and are interested in practicing their newly acquired ASL skills in a fun and interactive setting.

 ## User Story: